An application may refer to any of the following:

-To see all Applications, right-click on the Applications folder and then choose the Open "Applications" option.
+To see all Applications, right-click the Applications folder and then choose the Open "Applications" option.

-5. An application is a document with information required by an individual or organization to apply for a position, financial grant, or another limited resource with multiple candidates.
-For example, a job application is a document containing the required identifying information of an applicant requesting consideration to be hired for a job.
+5. An application is a document with information required by an individual or organization to apply for a position, financial grant, or another limited resource.
+For example, a job application is a document answering questions required to be considered for a job.